DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/da-100-01a_instructions.md

 In this task, you will open the **MySettings.txt** file, and record your account details.

 *An account has been provided to you by your instructor, and it’s important that you use this account to complete all of the labs.
-If an account was not provided to you, please browse to https://powerbi.microsoft.com/en-us/documentation/powerbi-admin-signing-up-for-power-bi-with-a-new-office-365-trial and follow the steps to create an account*.
+If an account was not provided to you, please browse to https://powerbi.microsoft.com/en-us/documentation/powerbi-admin-signing-up-for-power-bi-with-a-new-office-365-trial and follow the steps to create an account before continuing with this lab*.

 1. To open File Explorer, on the taskbar, click the File Explorer program shortcut.